ThomasPinna/IQUTodo/README.md

 - [x] Filtering to-dos using queries
 - [x] Backups
 - [x] Restore backups
+- [x] Comprehensive readme
+- [ ] Publish to raycast store
-- [ ] Attach a url or link to the task
+- [ ] Attach a url or link to the task and allow opening it
 - [ ] Better state management (single state?)
 - [ ] Categories or labels
 - [ ] Automated tests
 - [ ] Allow deleting to-dos
-- [ ] Checklists in a to-do
+- [ ] Checklists in a todo
-- [ ] Allow configuring the weights
-- [ ] Export to file
-- [ ] Action for quickly adding a todo
+- [ ] Separate commands for
-- separate commands for
   - [ ] backup management
   - [ ] Adding a new todo